ckamps/2232-defiance/content/03-main-level.md

 ## Living Room

-Enjoy the expansive south-facing views of the Missouri River and Femme Osage Creek valleys.
+Enjoy the expansive south-facing views of the Missouri River and Femme Osage Creek valleys through the wall of windows in your living room.

 | | |
 |-|-|